venkman69/windows_to_linux/windows_to_linux.md

    f.
 Port forwarding WSL
       - **Windows: 2**<br>
-        While you can run all sorts of services in WSL, it needs to be port forwarded using admin netsh.
+        While you can run all sorts of services in WSL, it needs to be port forwarded using admin `netsh`.
 This was always painful and was also confusing to keep in sync when starting new things and decommissioning old.
       - **Linux: 5**<br>
         No such issues running services.
 Only thing I ever had to do was to knock down the ability for non-root to use ports down to 80 (`net.ipv4.ip_unprivileged_port_start=80`).
 And it is an internal personal server that is not exposed in anyway to internet etc.